Marlon830/todovea/write-up.md

 8. **Final Testing**: I conducted thorough testing of the todo functionalities to ensure everything was operational.

+## Dockerisation

+To ensure the back end could be easily deployed and run in different environments, I added Docker support:

+1. **Dockerfile for NestJS Server**: I created a Dockerfile for the NestJS server.
+This file defines the environment and dependencies required to run the server in a Docker container.

+2. **Docker Compose Configuration**: I modified the `docker-compose.yml` file to include the NestJS server and mongodb server.
+This setup allows for seamless orchestration of multiple containers, ensuring that the backend and the database work together correctly.

+By dockerising the server, I made it easier to deploy and run in various environments, ensuring consistency and reliability.

 ## Frontend Development

 After completing the backend, I moved on to developing the frontend for the todo app.
 Here are the steps I followed: